 Following the introduction of BBC Brit and BBC Earth in September 2015, the debut of BBC First made South Africa the first country in the world to launch all three of BBC Worldwide's new global genre brands.

-At launch BBC First was available on Channel 119 exclusively to DStv Premium customers in South Africa and aired from 18h00-01h00 daily.
+At launch BBC First was available on Channel 119 exclusively to DStv Premium customers in South Africa and aired from 18h00-01h00 daily (although sometimes programming bleeds over until 02h00).
+From 8 October, 2017, the channel began broadcasting at 12h00 daily.

-BBC First is the home of original, innovative British drama.
-The channel gives audiences the chance to see unforgettable stories that challenge, immerse and entertain – all from a distinctly British perspective.
-The channel challenges perceptions while delivering quality entertainment content to discerning viewers.
+BBC First was the home of original, innovative British drama.
+The channel gave audiences the chance to see unforgettable stories that challenge, immerse and entertain – all from a distinctly British perspective.
+The channel challenged perceptions while delivering quality entertainment content to discerning viewers.

 The very first show to air on the channel at 18h00 on Sunday 18 October, 2015, was the TV movie Esio Trot, a film adaptation of the children's novel by Roald Dahl, written by Richard Curtis and starring Dame Judi Dench and Dustin Hoffman.